majodev/cryptocat/src/node-webkit/README.md

 	- `TypeError: Cannot read property 'muc' of null at eval (.../js/cryptocat.js:1310:29)`
 6. Essential UI improvements
 	- ~~Use `.ogg` instead of `.mp3` in node-webkit~~ ([learn why](https://github.com/rogerwang/node-webkit/wiki/Using-MP3-%26-MP4-%28H.264%29-using-the--video--%26--audio--tags.))
-	- ~~Should auto-update really be a separate view during startup?~~ Nope, it it is available directly in the version footer.
+	- ~~Should auto-update really be a separate view during startup?~~ Nope, it's directly available in the version footer of Cryptocat.
 	- Do we need a tray-icon? (it feels akward that the whole app closes, if one window gets closed)
-	- How to do desktop chat notifications?
+	- Do we need desktop chat notifications (e.g. via [node-notifier](https://github.com/mikaelbr/node-notifier))?
-	- Multiple chat session windows?
 7. Installation routines
 	- Provide `.dmg` on OS X?
 	- Provide installer on Windows (we cannot risk to install Cryptocat into `Program files`, [see why here](https://github.com/edjafarov/node-webkit-updater/issues/58))